When Should I Worry About...

 As far as simple pleasures go, popping a tab on a can of soda and hearing that sound ranks pretty high.
 And then, the first sip — which, in my humble opinion, is always the best sip.

 Thankfully, diet soda helps to keep this sweet indulgence from being decadent.
 But, does diet soda give you a free pass to enjoy soda guilt-free?
 Is diet soda actually bad for you?
-And what about the claims that the artificial sweeteners in diet soda are harmful if consumed long-term?
+And what about the WHO's recent statement that aspartame, a popular artificial sweetener used in many diet drinks, may "possibly" cause cancer?

 Before you head to your local grocery store to stock up on your favorite diet pop, here are a few important things to consider: